marcofontana-unibo/rete-algorithm/README.md

 # rete algorithm
- this repository provides a basic implementation of the rete algorithm in java 11 (and older)
+ this repository provides a basic implementation of the rete algorithm in java 11